Conroe Car Accident Lawyer

 Whether you were broadsided by a drunk driver or rear-ended by a distracted driver, our skilled car accident lawyers can guard your rights and maximize your chances of securing the full value of your claim.
 With personalized, one-on-one attention and a dedication to delivering quality representation for each and every case we take on, we understand the legal system and can handle the heavy lifting so you can focus on your recovery with peace of mind.

 Driver Negligence in Car AccidentsUltimately, most so-called car accidents aren’t actually "accidental" at all.
-In the majority of cases, injury-causing and fatal accidents in Conroe and around the nation are due to some type of driver error.
+In the majority of cases, injury-causing and fatal accidents in Conroe, TX and around the nation are due to some type of driver error.
 Whether it was a case of distracted driving, drunk driving, or simply not observing the rules of the road, it’s essential to determine exactly what factors contributed to your accident.

 Proving negligence in a Texas car accident case typically involves the following elements:

 - Duty: All drivers have a duty, or a legal responsibility, to obey the laws of the road and drive in a manner that does not place others at an unreasonable risk of harm.

 - Breach of duty: A breach of duty occurs when drivers fail to obey traffic laws or otherwise fail to exercise ordinary care behind the wheel.
 Common examples of a breach of duty may include failing to properly look out for nearby traffic or pedestrians, following too closely, ignoring signs and signals, exceeding the speed limit, or driving while intoxicated.

 - Causation: It is not enough to show that a driver made a mistake.
 Instead, it must be proven that the at-fault driver's breach of duty directly caused the accident.